 Double-check Gunner’s website for the latest prices, but our crate’s selling price was $499, that’s for my G1 Medium travel crate.
 The next size up, the G1 Intermediate, is $100 more, and there are also Small and Large size options.

-Gunner Kennel Review Summary: Is a Gunner Kennel worth the money?
+Gunner Kennels Review Summary: Is a Gunner Kennel worth the money?

 I’d be pretty upset if my parents didn’t think the safest available crash-tested travel crate was worth the money for the price of protecting their furry adventure buddy when traveling in the car.
 It also protects them, because if I’m properly secured then I won’t go flying around the car if we have to stop suddenly or have an accident.
 Compared to the typical vets bill, the cost of a solid, well-made dog crate isn’t too much, especially given the crate should last a lifetime (and is guaranteed to do so).